davimonteiro/davimonteiro.github.io/_posts/2017-01-17-lotus-at-runtime.md

 - (P1) the probability of a failure after the alarm service should be less than 20%, represented by reaching state 5 from state 0.
 - (P2) the probability of a failure after the pharmacy service should be less than 10%, represented by reaching state 11 from state 0.

-The probabilistic LTS model, as illustrated in figure below, was created using the LoTuS tool and represents the system behavior with their services.
+The probabilistic LTS model, as illustrated in the figure below, was created using the LoTuS tool and represents the system behavior with their services.
 The model is based on the DTMC model presented by [2].

 ![alt text](https://raw.githubusercontent.com/davimonteiro/lotus-runtime/master/src/main/resources/images/tas_model.png "Tele Assistance System Model")